Skip to main navigation Skip to main content Skip to page footer

 In addition to numerous concerts as a pianist in Europe and Japan (Kobe, Osaka, Kyoto), C. Emmanouilidou has worked as a conductor with the LBBL (Landesverband Berlin-Brandenburgisches Liebhaberorchester), the BBSO (Berlin-Brandenburgisches Symphonie-Orchester) as well as the Kammerchor Braunschweig, her own chamber orchestra, the International Ensemble Berlin, the Jena Philharmonic Orchestra, the Kaposvar Symphony Orchestra, the Darmstadt Chamber Symphony Orchestra and the Brandenburg State Orchestra.

-Another love belongs to Byzantine music, for which she graduated with a diploma.
+Another of her passions is Byzantine music, which she studied and graduated with a degree.

-She is musical director and lecturer in music history at the Berlin Hochschule für Technik.
+She is the musical director and lecturer in music history at the Berlin University of Applied Sciences.